newforestberlin/APILayer/README.md

 # APILayer

-Sources for API layers we use in iOS apps, based on Alamofire (https://github.com/Alamofire/Alamofire).
+The APILayer framework sits on top of Alamofire (https://github.com/Alamofire/Alamofire) and provides a high level abstraction for API layers that are often needed in iOS applications to communicate with backends / APIs.

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-## What is this

-The APILayer framework sits on top of Alamofire and consists of four main classes,
+The framework consists of four main components:

 - API: Main interface to the API layer, that is performing requests and has a configurable parameter mapper
-- ParameterMapper:
+- RouterProtocol: This protocol is an extension of the pattern used in the README of Alamofire.
+It ensures usage of this awesome pattern.
+- ParameterMapper: Generates request parameter dictionaries from router cases.
+Also maps response values to native types and vice versa.
+Has a configurable date formatter.
+- ResponseObjectSerializable: This protocol is an extension of the one used in the Alamofire examples.
+We added a valid inout variable to the constructor, so that the value extraction can invalidate a parsed model entity.
+This minimizes the usage of optionals in model entity classes.

 ## Usage